 If you have a question for the Bursar please click here

 Selection of Faculty Consultant and Nomination Procedure

 Students select a GTF faculty member to serve as Project Consultant.
 This enables the student to receive helpful and pragmatic evaluative feedback from a member of the faculty in the developmental process of producing the Exit Project.
 The role of the faculty Project Consultant is responsive and suggestive rather than “supervisory” as is the case with academic thesis writing.
 The faculty person is encouraged to limit feedback to pragmatically helpful hints and suggestions and not to attempt any censorship of the project.
 The exercise of discretion with respect to time demands is very important for both the student and faculty member.
 The faculty Project Consultant must give final approval of the student’s work by submitting the Project Consultant’s Report Form.
-The assessment from the Project Consultant is due by February 1 of the intended year of graduation.

 - The student peruses the Faculty Details page and makes a selection.